 The information provided here is meant to give you a general idea about each of the medications listed below.
 Only the most general side effects are included, so ask your doctor if you need to take any special precautions.
 Use each of these medications as recommended by your doctor, and according to the instructions provided.
 If you have further questions about usage or side effects, contact your doctor.

-The FDA has directed all manufacturers of ADHD drugs to notify patients about a slight increased risk of cardiovascular and psychiatric side effects.
-There have been reports of sudden death in patients with underlying serious heart problems and reports of
+The FDA has directed all manufacturers of ADHD medications to notify people about a slight increased risk of cardiovascular and psychiatric side effects.
+There have been reports of sudden death in those with underlying serious heart problems and reports of

 in adults with certain risk factors.

-Recent research, though, has not shown a clear link between stimulants and sudden death, heart attack, and stroke.
-There is a slight increased risk (about 1 per 1,000) for psychiatric side effects, such as hallucinations, paranoia, and mania, even in patients without previous psychiatric problems.
+Recent research though, has not shown a clear link between stimulants and sudden death, heart attack, and stroke.
+There is a slight increased risk (about 1 per 1,000) for psychiatric side effects, such as hallucinations, paranoia, and mania, even in those without previous psychiatric problems.